Jasmine-zhuo/BMI_calculator/README.md

 To create a customized Docker container, push it to a container registry, and deploy it to a Kubernetes cluster:

-1. Write a simple Python script.
+1. Write a Python script.

 2. Create a Dockerfile that specifies the base image as the current version of Python and copies the Python script into the container.